 Take the stress out of styling with the following tips.

-- Add a lamp to add height plus it creates ambiance when light is on
+• Add a lamp to add height, plus it creates ambiance when the light is on

-- Create a focal point with wall art or mirror
+• Create a focal point with wall art or a mirror

 6. Drape a Blanket Over a Basket

 Drape a blanket over a basket for added warmth.
-A final tip from Bailey is don’t be fearful of taking risks and arrange objects in a manner you might not normally use.
+A final tip from Bailey is don’t fear taking risks and arrange objects in a manner you might not usually use.

 7. Use a Taller Anchor Piece

 Work a taller anchor piece into your console table styling.
-Layer with height, depth.
+Layer with height and depth.
 Lemon Leaf Home Interiors tip – “Every space needs a tall piece.
 You can create height with what you have by adding mirrors, art, or taller pieces on or above a standard console.”

 8. Create a Design Board